Air Tents / Tips You Should Know:

 4. Convenience Tent.

-Air Tents are a convenience product they allow a once awkward size tent which may have been heavy and time consuming to put up now a tent that is easy and suitable for 1 person or a loan parent to do.
+Air Tents are a convenience product they allow a once awkward size tent which may have been heavy and time consuming to put up now a tent that is easy and suitable for 1 person or a lone parent to do.
 Convenience does not mean that air tents are stronger.
 They are durable and very reliable, but they can bend, and they can even burst on occasion.

 Air Tent Pros: